Get It While It's Hot

-"Get It While It's Hot" is a song by Nodesha, from her self-titled debut studio album.
-It was released on October 28, 2003.
+"Get It While It's Hot" is a song by American singer Nodesha, from her self-titled debut studio album (2003).
+It was released on October 28, 2003 through Flytime Music and Arista Records.

 Background and composition

 "Get It While It's Hot" was written and produced by both Jimmy Jam and Terry Lewis for Nodesha's self-titled debut studio album.
 It derives from the musical genre of R&B, and samples the song "I Want Your Love" by the American band Chic.
 Eamonn McCusker of The Digital Fix called it a "stomping partner" to "Bootylicious" by American girl group Destiny's Child.
 The song contains "breathless" vocals from Nodesha which are against a backing track that has R&B and disco genres.